The Parades at Surya

 Although the boys have yet to muscle their way into the alternative mainstream, it won’t be long until they become the darlings of many a hipster-flavoured music channel.

-For further information about The Parades and future events visit here.
+For further information and future events visit The Parades’ website here.

 Watch the video for In the Moment here: